magnussimonsen/Luna4/README.md

 # Luna4
-Built using Electron, Vite and VueJS
+Built using Electron, Vite, Pinia and VueJS (and node moduels like Pyodide, Codemirror, Katex, MarkdownIt...)

 ## ⚠️ Important
 Luna4 is deprecated, but still functional.
 It works as a notebook-style Python editor with Markdown support and some Computer Algebra System (CAS) capabilities.
 Development is continuing in Luna5, which is being rewritten in TypeScript for improved performance and maintainability.